 In many cases, PhotoShelter for Brands is used as a distribution/delivery tool.
 Generally speaking, we recommend uploading your largest resolution photos in TIFF or JPG.
 If your images are intended primarily for web use, we recommend the sRGB color space.

-You can, of course, choose to archive your RAW (CR2, DNG) or PSD files within your PhotoShelter for Brands Library.
-If you store this file format, you would almost certainly never distribute these RAW images to your stakeholders or customers.
+You can, of course, choose to archive your RAW (e.g. NEF, CR3 or DNG) or PSD files within your PhotoShelter for Brands Library.
+If you store these file formats, you would almost certainly never distribute these RAW images to your stakeholders or customers.

 PhotoShelter automatically creates multiple resized JPEG versions of every file you upload, so there is no need to upload multiple sizes of the same image.